-As mentioned above, your app serves a purpose.
+As mentioned above, your application serves a purpose similar to healthcare web development.
 Great!
 Now, which one exactly?
 You must have a crystal-clear picture of the niche you are going to step in.
 Who would want to start down the wrong road from the very beginning?
 Therefore, do your homework and analyze the environment.
 Test the waters.
 Bring on some doctor friends, if you have any, if none, get some.
 You are much more likely to succeed when you have complete confidence that what you’re doing is right.
 That people need it.
 Which leads to…

 Simple, this one.
 Who are your users?
 This is where you have to resist the urge to think about it for no more than ten minutes.
 Indeed, the question list is astonishingly sizable.
 For example, where do they live?
 What is their age?
 How educated are they?
 How much do they make?
 Where do they shop?
 What is their preferred medicine?
 Which hospitals might they be close to?
 What is their medical background?
 What helps a lot is asking the people themselves.
 Therefore, you could prepare a market survey and dig deep into your customers.
 Not literally.

 Now that you have the idea in place, time to choose your tools.